Dental notes

 The large variation in INR values, related to genetic and dietary factors, particularly the intake of vitamin K, reinforces the need to have this test undertaken shortly before the dental procedure.

 The metabolism of warfarin can be reduced by azole antifungals such as miconazole.
-Topical oral miconazole can profoundly increase the INR and thus the risk of bleeding due to overanticoagulation.2,3 Similarly metronidazole, which is commonly used in the management of oral infections, can greatly increase the INR.
+Topical oral miconazole can profoundly increase the INR and thus the risk of bleeding due to over anticoagulation.2,3 Similarly metronidazole, which is commonly used in the management of oral infections, can greatly increase the INR.
 Dentists therefore need to review patients' current medication before prescribing any drugs, even those topically applied, for possible interactions with warfarin.